 I constantly prioritize my frustrations, and sometimes find battles worth taking on.
 In the neighborhood, I fight senseless grafitti, tastless advertising, and motorways on the beach.
 On the city level (Oslo), I fight high-rise buildings in favor of classical elegance.
 On a national level (Norway) I fight for the right to read digital information and against the destruction of charm.
 On a European level, I fight against software patents, and for traditional building.
 On a global level, I fight for open standards and against Microsoft's pollution of the web.
 My political manifesto can be summed up in Global information, local production!
 That is: one should freely exchange digital information at a global level, but stuff (including clothes, food, and furniture) should not be transported far and you should know the names of the people who make them for you.
 Spare parts should be printed locally, and fish should be programmed to swim to their destination.
 I'm a founding member of the Norwegian Pirate Party.
 I support CAPSoff.
 I oppose daylight saving time.
 After visiting Easter Island, I support OPT.

 I like to design and make stuff from wood, especially from ash.
 I've made a sled, a dining room table, a common table, hymn-book-shelf on wheels, a shelf, and a leaky bathtub.
 I'm part owner of a woodworking studio in Oslo.
 I like farms, especially apple farms.
 I own a small one in the making.
 I like to paint.
 I observe two seasonal rituals to overcome fear: in the summer I jump into water from 10 meters, and in the winter I race down mountains on a snowboard.
 I brag about my personal speed record on snowboard: 94km/h.
 I sail in the summer and have participated in exactly one regatta.
 I have sailed on two of Norway's tall ships: Christian Radich and Sørlandet.
+In November 2015, I will sail from Peru to Easter Island on the Kon-Tiki2 expedition.
 I listen to classical music and like to go to houses built for music, especially those with a grand chandelier.
 I like to go to church, especially where choirs sing and organs rejoice.
 I travel wide and far to see Wagner's Ring: New York, Bayreuth, Seattle, Berlin, London, New York, Copenhagen.
 I drive an electric car.
 My long term project is to build a pipe organ.